 - Other CRM Software Products

-Cloud-based CRM software can also integrate with other CRM software features, like marketing tools or workforce management solutions.
+Cloud-based CRM solutions can also integrate with other CRM software features, like marketing tools or workforce management solutions.
 Let’s say your business uses Zoho, but you feel you need better customer support options.
 Zoho offers integrations that will allow you to offer your customers multichannel support options.
 The idea is that you can expand your CRM solution beyond its basic functions to meet the needs of your business.

 The extra data collected from other CRM software products will also be stored in the cloud, which makes everything more secure and accessible.
 User experience is a top priority because when agents have the right tools at their disposal, they can provide customers with a better customer experience.